lenkiefer/lenkiefer.github.com/_posts/2016-09-14-bev-curves.md

 data are not seasonally adjusted</td></tr></tfoot>
 </table>

+### Create Panel Plot

-Now we can create a panel plot
+Now we can create a panel plot.

 {% highlight r %}